-The Environmental Protection Agency ("EPA") governs the issuance and enforcement of most Federal environmental permits.
-Environmental permits can also be required by state, local and other Federal governmental authorities.
 7.2 Must any of the financing or project documents be registered or filed with any government authority or otherwise comply with legal formalities to be valid or enforceable?

 There are a number of registration and filing requirements for financing or project documents that depend on the nature of the project and identity of the parties.
-For example, pursuant to Section 204 of the Federal Power Act, FERC requires approval of issuances of securities or assumptions of liabilities (e.g. incurrence of debt), subject to certain exceptions, for companies subject to its electric power jurisdiction.
+For example, pursuant to Section 204 of the Federal Power Act, FERC requires approval of issuances of securities or assumptions of liabilities (e.g., incurrence of debt), subject to certain exceptions, for companies subject to its electric power jurisdiction.
 FERC customarily grants electric power generators with MBR Authority blanket approval for jurisdictional financings, and the owners of certain qualifying facilities are exempt from FERC regulation of financings.
 It should be noted that FERC will not regulate such financing approvals if a state regulatory authority with jurisdiction actively regulates the proposed financing.

-Please refer to question 18.2 below for requirements related to the Securities and Exchange Commission ("SEC").
+Please refer to question 18.2 below for Securities and Exchange Commission ("SEC") related requirements.